Not for Profit

 Encompassing charities, education, registered providers of social housing and trade organisations, our non-profit organisations group combine detailed sector knowledge with the reach of the BDO International network.

-BDO’s experience includes working with local charities and sports bodies advising in large scale State projects such as the National Children’s Hospital.
+BDO’s experience include working with local charities and sports bodies advising in State projects such as the National Children’s Hospital.

 Tax exempt status (excl.
 VAT) is available to charities existing for the purpose of relief of poverty, advancement of education or religion, or for other purposes beneficial to the community.